dynaroars/dig/README.md

 $ cd jpf-symbc
 $ ant

+# sometimes it helps to rebuild jpf-core again (if you have weird problem about libz3java)
+# cd jpf-core
+$ ant

 # Add the following to `~/.jpf/site.properties` (create `~/.jpf` if it doesn't exist)
 jpf-core = /PATH/TO/JPF/jpf-core